jorditorresBCN/Assignments-2017/Lab8.md

 [Elastic Search](https://en.wikipedia.org/wiki/Elasticsearch) is an open source NoSQL distributed and scalable search engine.
 Elastic Search provides a distributed, multitenant-capable full-text search engine with an HTTP web interface and schema-free JSON documents.

-The installation of Elastic Search is quite simple following the documentation at https://www.elastic.co/guide/en/elasticsearch/reference/current/zip-targz.html.
+The installation of Elastic Search is quite simple following the documentation [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/zip-targz.html).

 ####  Download and install the .zip package
 The `.zip` archive for Elasticsearch v5.4.1 can be downloaded and installed as follows: